verilator/verilator/docs/guide/languages.rst

 Verilator instead evaluates the current value of `b` at the time the `force` statement is executed, and forces `a` to that value, without updating it until a new `force` or `release` statement is encountered that applies to `a`.
-This non-standard behaviour is nevertheless consistent with some other simulators.
+This non-standard behavior is nevertheless consistent with some other simulators.